 Both hardware and software products were disappointing.
-I can understand about the hardware part since it was due for retirement a year later, but still anyone who booked on the airline to fly to Europe would find themselves extremely unlucky to have gotten LQA, LQF and LQG.
-Personally, I feel that the airline should deployed this on shorter high demand routes instead.
-Its a pity the A330-300 is just short of range to fly to Singapore with full load.
-It flew to Singapore before a few times possibly with lighter load and that makes a lot of difference.
+I can understand about the hardware part since it was due for retirement a year later, but still, anyone who booked on the airline to fly to Europe would find themselves extremely unlucky to have gotten LQA, LQF and LQG.
+Personally, I feel that the airline should deploy this on shorter high demand routes instead.
+Its a pity the A330-300 is just short of range to fly to Singapore with a full load.
+It flew to Singapore before a few times possibly with a lighter load and that makes a lot of difference.

 On-ground crew (SIN): 6/10

 Seat comfort: 6/10